 - Amatriciana is typically eaten with bucatini, which is a spaghetti-like pipe pasta which drinks up the delicious sauce.
 If you can't find it, use regular spaghetti or penne, like I did, which is great with this sauce.

 - Cook the pasta until it is slightly less done than the al dente stage.
 This is because you'll cook it with the sauce for a minute or two and you don't want to overcook it.

 - The pasta sauce is quite straightforward.
 Start it about 15 minutes before you begin the pot of pasta water so you can finish them up at the same time.

-- Begin by sauteing two bulbs (or two heads) worth of garlic with olive oil in a large pot until golden, then pulse the garlic with San Marzano tomatoes or plum tomatoes.
+- Begin by sauteing two bulbs worth of garlic with olive oil in a large pot until golden, then pulse the garlic with San Marzano tomatoes or plum tomatoes.

 - Add red pepper flakes.
-This is a spicy pasta so I add a teaspoon which works great for me, but use less for less heat, and more for more heat.
+I like a spicy pasta (which makes this more like an arrabiata sauce) so I add a teaspoon which works great for me, but use less for less heat, and more for more heat.
 Add a cup of water.

 - Bring to a boil, lower the heat, and let the sauce simmer 30 minutes.
 Stir in the cooked pasta with half a cup of the pasta cooking liquid.
 It might appear saucy at first but the pasta will soak up the juices and thicken quickly.
 Add more pasta water if you want a saucier pasta.

 - Add salt and ground black pepper to taste.
 Stir in chopped parsley or basil.
 Sprinkle on vegan parmesan while serving.

 More vegan pasta recipes